dreamibor/programming_practice/README.md

 This is a repository about programming practice for LeetCode-like problems.

 ## Problem List
-There are some classic problems that you can't ignore, so I prepared a list of classic problems, and those problems are also the most frequent problems during the interviews of those big tech companies.
+There are some classic problems that you just can't ignore, so I prepared a list of classic problems.
+Also, those problems are the most frequent problems for those big tech companies' interviews.

 Please check:
 [problem_list.md](problem_list.md)